Wings Of The Ocean - ocean conservation

 Combining costal plastic collections with the all important gift of education, Wings of the Ocean are nurturing and growing their mantra far and wide.
 Currently mid-way through an annual tour covering France, Spain, Madeira and the Canary Islands onboard The Kraken, they welcome groups of children and adults alike to share the experience.
 “Education is the primary source – our most trusted weapon – in our quest for resilience against climate change.
 We’re never too old to be educated.”
 Wings of the Ocean encourage volunteers into their army of combat, and urge anybody interested to seek their local branch.

-Canary Green was honoured to have met some of the 30 people strong Wings of the Ocean volunteer team and discover more about their ethos.
+The Canary Green Team was honoured to have met some of the 30 people strong Wings of the Ocean volunteer team and discover more about their ethos.
 Their quest to conquer climate change doesn’t just include a campaign against plastic.
 On board, the diet is vegetarian only (with vegan options), organic and from local production in line with the association’s ethics.
 They use everyday products such as toothpastes, detergents and soap sourced from natural substances and homemade.

 - Collecting plastic and ghost nets from beaches and coastal seabeds